The Moravian Archives is open by Appointment Only Learn More

 Thomas provides research and references services for the Moravian Archives.
 He completed his undergraduate studies in history, anthropology, and European studies at Shippensburg University of Pennsylvania in May 2011.
 He received a master’s degree in applied history from the same university in May 2013, focusing his graduate field work in archival studies.
 In December 2019, he received a master’s degree in library and information science, with an archives concentration, from the University of Wisconsin-Milwaukee.
 Thomas previously worked at the Shippensburg University Fashion Archives and Museum, the U.S. Army Heritage & Education Center, and the Cumberland County (PA) Archives.
 In August 2013 he became assistant archivist at the Moravian Archives in Bethlehem, Pennsylvania.
 Thomas teaches German script to adult classes, and to local middle/high school German language classes.
 He is the editor of The Archival Spirit, a newsletter published three times per year by the Archivists of Religious Collections Section of the Society of American Archivists, and also serves as editorial assistant of the Journal of Moravian History.

-Kaitlin completed her undergraduate studies in Political Science at Susquehanna University in 2014.
-She received her master’s degree in Library & Information Sciences from Rutgers, the State University of New Jersey in December of 2017.
+Kaitlin completed her undergraduate studies in Political Science at Susquehanna University in 2013.
+She received her master’s degree in Library & Information Sciences from Rutgers University in December of 2017.
 Previously, Kaitlin worked at the Bethlehem Area Public Library and the Bangor Public Library.

-In January of 2018 Kaitlin became processing archivist at the Moravian Archives.
-Her main responsibility is to process collections from the late-nineteenth and twentieth centuries.
-She also oversees the library collection and is the contact person for our congregations.
+In January of 2018, Kaitlin became processing archivist at the Moravian Archives.
+Her main responsibility is to process collections from the late 19th and 20th centuries.
+She is the main contact person for our congregations and Church agencies and facilitates the maintenance and transfer of congregational materials to the archives.
+She also oversees the library collection.

 Kelly is the office manager.
 She works at the front desk and is the first point of contact for anyone visiting or calling the Moravian Archives.
 Kelly oversees our gift shop, schedules volunteers, processes payments, and coordinates the many events taking place at the Moravian Archives.